 All transactions have a single sender; the only exception is genesis transactions — they do not have a sender.

 A transaction contains the sender's public key.
 Before sending the transaction, the sender signs it with his private key.
-The account that signed a transaction is called a transaction sender.
+The account that signed the transaction is called the transaction sender.
 The signature that results from signing the transaction is called the transaction digital signature.
 If account Y is the sender of the transaction, it is said that the transaction was sent from account Y.

 The transaction is sent to the blockchain network along with its digital signature.
 The digital signature and the sender's public key are used to verify the authenticity of the transaction data.